EternityForest/AnyoneCanDoIt/README.md

-If you match their pace, you will probably sound like a maniac and stumble over your own sentences, because you quite likely need more words to explain your position than "It will be awesome bro!".
+If you match their pace, you will probably sound like a maniac and stumble over your own sentences, because you quite likely need more words to explain your position than "it will be awesome bro!".

 On top of this, your reasons may well involve a mistrust you don't feel comfortable expressing.

-They may be saying something you know to be untrue, like "It's perfectly safe", and you may think you are not in a position to argue.
+They may be saying something you know to be untrue, like "it's perfectly safe", and you may think you are not in a position to argue.

 The added self-censorship makes it even harder to speak at their pace.